apache/spark-website/news/_posts/2012-12-21-spark-and-shark-in-the-news.md

 ---
 layout: post
-title: Spark and Shark in the news
+title: Spark in the news
 categories:
 - In-The-News
 - News